Pediatric Feeding Disorders

 • Gains in all Developmental areas

 Often babies with PFD, have “no neck”, especially if they had a difficult birth.
 Dysfunction anywhere in the cervical region affects the function in the other structures, including swallowing.
-Treating the baby’s neck for trauma can go a very long way to improving her feeding.
-Just as in adults, severe pain interferes with a baby's ability to concentrate and learn new things.
+Treating the neck for trauma can go a very long way to improving feeding.
+Just as in adults, severe pain interferes with a child's ability to concentrate and learn new things.

 Wait a second, my kid has a serious problem, you are going to fix it with massage???